-On-site storage of any hazardous wastes produced (i.e. contaminated soil if encountered and/or waste fuels) will be kept to a minimum, with removal off-site organised on a regular basis.
+On-site storage of any hazardous wastes produced (i.e. waste fuels) will be kept to a minimum, with removal off-site organised on a regular basis.
 Storage of all hazardous wastes on-site will be undertaken so as to minimise exposure to on-site personnel and the public and to also minimise potential for environmental impacts.
 Hazardous wastes will be recovered, wherever possible, and failing this, disposed of appropriately.

 It should be noted that until a construction contractor is appointed it is not possible to provide information on the specific destinations of each construction waste stream.
-Prior to commencement of construction and removal of any construction waste offsite, details of the proposed destination of each waste stream will be provided to LCC by the project team.
+Prior to commencement of construction and removal of any construction waste offsite, details of the proposed destination of each waste stream will be provided to GCC by the project team.